nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <u>**Description**</u>

 Adding new students is first basic step of using Class-ify.
-This is primarily done via the `AddStudCommand` and `AddStudCommandParser` classes.
+This is primarily done via the `AddStudentCommand` and `AddStudentCommandParser` classes.
-Before going into the sequence of executing a `addstud` command, let us take a quick look at the `Student` class.
+Before going into the sequence of executing a `addStudent` command, let us take a quick look at the `Student` class.

 <img src="images/StudentClassDiagram.png" width="550" />